Wizak/osfc_driver_app/scripts/csv_to_json/README.md

 ## Explanation of the Script

-The script reads the `dictionary.csv` file, parses each line to extract translation data, and converts it into JSON format.
+The script reads the `../../translations/dictionary.csv` file, parses each line to extract translation data, and converts it into JSON format.
 It uses the following libraries:

 -   **`csv-parser`**: Reads the CSV file.
 -   **`fs`**: Handles file system operations, such as reading from and writing to files.
 -   **`lodash`**: Provides utilities like `_.set()` to create nested objects from keys.

-The translations are saved as JSON files in the `src/translation/lang/` folder.
+The translations are saved as JSON files in the `../../src/translation/lang/` folder.
 Each language has its own JSON file, with the keys representing translation phrases and the values being the corresponding translations.